What Is Flu?

 Prevention

-The best way to prevent flu is to receive an influenza vaccination every year.
+The best way to prevent flu and protect against serious illness is to get a flu vaccine every year.
 The Centers for Disease Control and Prevention (CDC) recommends that everyone age 6 months and older get vaccinated annually.
-The best time to get vaccinated is in the fall, before influenza viruses begin spreading in your community.
-However, vaccination throughout the flu season is still beneficial.
+The best time to get vaccinated is in the fall, before influenza viruses start spreading in your community, but getting vaccinated any time throughout the season is still beneficial.

 Treatment